The power of social distancing

 - Avoiding crowded restaurants, stores and houses of worship

-While it may be disappointing to hear that gatherings such as weddings, birthday parties or even visits with a small group of friends or family should be postponed, we must remember that this is crucial to battling this virus.
-Social distancing is a way we can all work together to spread ourselves out from other people and slow the spread of COVID-19.
+While it may be disappointing to hear that gatherings such as weddings, birthday parties or even visits with a small group of friends or family should be postponed, we must remember that social distancing is crucial to battling this virus.
+We can all work together to spread ourselves out from other people and slow the spread of COVID-19.

 But how important is social distancing?
-Many states, including Illinois, have now enacted mandatory stay-at-home policies to more strictly enforce distancing and protect our high-risk populations.
-Right now, the goal of social distancing is to slow down the outbreak and flatten the curve.
+The goal of social distancing is to slow down the COVID-19 outbreak and flatten the curve.
 “Flattening the curve” is a term used to describe the slowing of the spread so that fewer people are sick at the same time.
 If many people are sick at once, this could easily overwhelm our hospital system, and we would not have enough beds for all the patients that need care.

 If the curve flattens, the outbreak lasts longer.
 But it also means fewer patients arrive at the hospital each day needing critical care.
 Slowing that pace down means there’s a better chance hospitals can keep up with the demand by having adequate supplies, beds and health care providers to care for these patients.

-Most coronaviruses, including the new coronavirus that causes the disease COVID-19, are spread by respiratory droplets produced by coughing or sneezing.
+Most coronaviruses, including COVID-19, are spread by respiratory droplets produced by coughing or sneezing.
 Research indicates that respiratory droplets do not travel more than 6 feet, so it is recommended to keep that much distance between you and other people to help stop the spread of this virus.

 Support UChicago Medicine's COVID-19 Response Fund